madmadmad/slugger/README.md

 ## Support, issues, feedback

-If you experience any problems please create a new issue here on the Repo.
+If you experience any problems please create a new issue here on the repo.

 Brought to you by [Madhouse](madmadmad.com)